-During 2014-15, as part of the scheduled review of the Office's Recordkeeping Plan in 2015-16, the Office's recordkeeping processes were reviewed to ensure compliance with the Records Management Framework and promote best practice recordkeeping.
+During 2015-16, the Office's recordkeeping processes were reviewed to ensure compliance with the Records Management Framework and promote best practice recordkeeping.
 The efficiency and effectiveness of the recordkeeping training program is reviewed regularly through monitoring staff use of the EDRMS to ensure that staff are following the recordkeeping requirements of the Office.